microse-rpc/microse-swoole/api.md

     option in order to ship a secure server.
 - `keyFile => string` If `protocol` is `wss:`, the server must set this option in order to ship a secure server.
+- `passphrase => string` If the ssl key file was encrypted with a passphrase, this option must be provided.

 ## RpcServer